Esomeprazole magnesium dihydrate

 When you must not take it

-Do not take ESOMEPRAZOLE APOTEX if you have allergies to:
+Do not take Esomeprazole Apotex if you have an allergy to:

 esomeprazole or any ingredient listed at the end of this leaflet.

 Some of the symptoms of an allergic reaction may include: